 The twins grew up along with a poisonous snake without even words, went on to remember their human identity, and became hunters.
 It is said that they discovered the “insect” within their beloved snake, and that the younger brother then killed the older.

 On the one hand, the beast scourge was undoubtedly a recurrent problem with all the blood the villagers were imbibing.
-The decomposing corpse enemies loiter within the pools in the deepest parts of the forest, implying that afflicted inhabitants have fled into the wilds to escape a mob only to choose drowning as the disease progressed — based on their unique appearance, it had gotten quite advanced.
+Many decomposing corpse enemies loiter within the pools in the deepest parts of the forest next to a large camp, implying that afflicted inhabitants fled into the wilds to escape a mob only to choose drowning as the disease progressed — based on their unique appearance, it had gotten quite advanced by that point.
 With these bodies reviving, doubtless more never died and became horrifying beasts over the village’s many years.
 The twins knew the forest best, and the villagers couldn’t complain about two newcomers putting their two lives on the line to protect everyone else.
 But on the other hand, the beasts might harm the wildlife, so joining the League doubles as safeguarding their serpentine friend.
 And as mentioned earlier, hunting beasts gave the brothers new meat to feed their dear snake, though this idea wasn’t wholly theirs.

 As made explicit in their equipment’s Japanese text, the twins were hunting, dissecting, and taking back beasts to serve their pet as part of the villagers’ “taboo research”.
 Perhaps they were inspired by the story of Valtr the “Beast Eater”, or perhaps they were simply curious if feeding such powerful beasts to a snake obedient to man would pay dividends.
 Either way, the residents didn’t have the moral fiber to care about the church’s ban on beast-eating or the health of a snake.
 The Madaras brothers likewise wouldn’t have known the risks given they had, until recently, been going native.
 As far as the twins knew, any meat is good meat, so why not answer the village’s innocent little request?
 They would happily carve up beasts for their friends, old and new.
 To the villagers’ credit, the snake did grow to a massive size.
 All the beasts gave it the sustenance and strength to rival those summoned by the parasitized Shadows of Yharnam.